dandepan303/bullshit/README.md

     x - y
 }
 ```
-We, at bullshit X, think `return` statements are redundant.
+We, at Bullshit X, think `return` statements are redundant.
 Instead, our superior functions return the last value emitted.
 ```rs
 bruh perform(x, y) {
     x + y // will do nothing